linzmacd/NYC_Bikesharing/README.md

 ![slide6.PNG](images/slide6.PNG)

+## Summary

-Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.